 Choose Cold Turkey If You:

-• Primarily use Windows or macOS
+- Mainly use Windows or macOS

-• Don’t need mobile blocking or cross-device sync
+- Do not need mobile blocking or cross-device sync

 Choose Freedom If You:

-• Use multiple devices throughout the day
+- Use several devices throughout the day

-• Need blocking on iOS or Android
+- Need blocking on iOS or Android

-• Want sessions that sync across all devices
+- Want sessions that sync across all devices

-• Don’t mind subscription pricing for cross-platform features
+- Are okay with subscription pricing for cross-platform features

 DigitalZen Offers System-Level Blocking Across All Major Platforms